Iowa governor opts not to appeal fetal heartbeat law ruling

-Gov. Kim Reynolds says she has decided not to appeal an Iowa judge's ruling last month that struck down Iowa's "fetal heartbeat" abortion law, which would have been the most restrictive anti-abortion law in the nation.
+Iowa's governor said Monday she decided against appealing a judge's ruling last month that struck down Iowa's "fetal heartbeat" abortion law, which would have been the most restrictive anti-abortion law in the nation.

-Reynolds says it was "an extremely difficult decision" but is the right one for the state and for those who oppose abortion.
-They had hoped the law posed the legal challenge that would get to the U.S. Supreme Court and possibly overturn the longstanding case that legalized abortion nationwide.
+Gov. Kim Reynolds called it an extremely difficult decision but the right one for the state.

-However, Planned Parenthood of the Heartland and the American Civil Liberties Union of Iowa challenged the law on state constitutional grounds only foreclosing an appeal to the federal courts.
+"Rather than be distracted by a losing legal battle, now is the time to renew our focus on changing hearts and minds and to seek other ways to advance the cause of protecting the unborn in Iowa and around the nation," said Reynolds, a Republican who signed the bill last May after a GOP-run Legislature passed it.

-Judge Michael Huppert said last month that prohibiting abortions at the detection of a fetal heartbeat violates due process and equal protection provisions of the Iowa Constitution based on previous Iowa Supreme Court rulings.
+Some supporters hoped it would lead to a federal appeal ending with a more conservative leaning U.S. Supreme Court overturning the 1973 Roe v.
+Wade ruling that legalized abortion nationally.
+However, Planned Parenthood of the Heartland and the American Civil Liberties Union of Iowa challenged the law on state constitutional grounds only foreclosing a federal appeal.

 Sign Up and Save